 Many social workers enter the profession because its core principles align with their own values and priorities.
 In fact, many social workers were inspired by their own experiences, which spurred a desire to help others and advocate for the support and services that they themselves didn’t have.
 Yet even if you don’t have your own challenges to draw upon, working as a social worker allows you to live out the values of equality, justice, fairness, respect, dignity and the right of everyone to health and well-being.
 If these values align with yours, then consider becoming a social worker.

-Social work has a number of benefits for those who commit to it.
-If you have been thinking about a career in this field, now is a great time to get started and begin making a difference in your community.
+Social work has a number of benefits for those who commit to it, and earning a master’s degree is the best way to get the meaningful career you desire.
+With various career paths to choose from, it may seem difficult to know where to start.
+However, if you have been thinking about a career in this field, now is a great time to jump in and begin making a difference in your community.

-2 Retrieved on February 21, 2018, from www1.salary.com/Social-Worker-MSW-Salary.html
+- Retrieved February 21, 2018, from www1.salary.com/Social-Worker-MSW-Salary.html

-3 Retrieved on February 21, 2018, from www1.salary.com/Licensed-Clinical-Social-Worker-salary.html
+- Retrieved February 21, 2018, from www1.salary.com/Licensed-Clinical-Social-Worker-salary.html

-4 Retrieved on February 21, 2018, from socialworkers.org/Advocacy/Policy-Issues/Student-Loan-Forgiveness
+- Retrieved February 21, 2018, from socialworkers.org/Advocacy/Policy-Issues/Student-Loan-Forgiveness